sjbrown/misc_work/genesis/rules.md

 the amount indicated, collecting "10 chips" just as you would when playing an Original.

-You cannot play an original more than once per gig, whether it is recorded or not.
+You cannot play an original more than once per Gig, whether it is recorded or not.

 ### Playing Originals

 To play an Original, set the song sheet within reach of all the players.
 On the song sheet are columns of squares.
-Each column is called a "song part".
+Each column is called a *Song Part*.

 The bottom row is for the **Beats** player, the middle, for the **Melody** player, and the top for the **Front** player.
-Like bars of music, song parts are played in order, from left-to-right.
+Like bars of music, *Song Parts* are played in order, from left-to-right.

-The player whose square is at the bottom of the song part starts it by rolling dice.
+The player whose square is at the bottom of the *Song Part* starts it by rolling dice.
 Usually, this will be the **Beats** player.

-This player gathers dice, as many as the number of squares in the column. *If this is the first song part of a song, they add one more die*.
+This player gathers dice, as many as the number of squares in the column. *If this is the first Song Part of a song, they add one more die*.
-(If the first song part has 3 squares, they will take 4 dice) Then they roll them all and place them into the "Dice Pool" area.
+(If the first *Song Part* has 3 squares, they will take 4 dice) Then they roll them all and place them into the "Dice Pool" area.

-That same player then gets to choose one die from the Dice Pool and place it into their square in the song part.
+That same player then gets to choose one die from the Dice Pool and place it into their square in the *Song Part*.
 From bottom to top, the other players take a turn choosing one die from the Dice Pool and putting it into their square (scoring Goal Circles as they go) until all squares in the column are full.

+After a die is placed in a square, check if any Goal Circles that touch that square *trigger* (see next section).

-Players aged 12 years and younger may remove a die and rethink their move after the die has touched their square.
-Otherwise, dice cannot be removed from a square until the song is finished.
+> Players aged 12 years and younger may remove a die and rethink their move

-After a die is placed in a square, check if any adjacent Goal Circles trigger.
+> after the die has touched their square.
+Otherwise, dice cannot be removed
+> from a square until the song is finished.

 #### Scoring Goal Circles

-To score, look at each Goal Circle that touches the square.

-If placing a die in the square *triggers* a Goal Circle, and that Goal Circle "succeeds", then that Goal Circle scores and is marked successful.

-If a Goal Circle gets triggered, but it does not succeed, a meeple moves down.

 The starting four Goal Circles: